On Sandon-type metrics for contactomorphism groups: Obstructions

-for example.
-In particular, this example shows that every compact subset of $\R^{2n+1}$ can be contactly isotoped into an arbitrary small neighborhood of the origin.
-Since $S^{2n+1}\setminus \text{point}$ is contactomorphic to $\R^{2n+1}$, this yields the claim made in the beginning of Section \ref{subsect-lower}: every ball in the sphere can be contactly isotoped into any given ball.} \end{exm}
+In particular, this example shows that every compact subset of $\R^{2n+1}$ can be contact isotoped into an arbitrary small neighborhood of the origin.
+Applying an appropriate cut-off function to the generating contact Hamiltonian, this can be done inside a Darboux chart in an arbitrary contact manifold.
+This, together with the transitivity of $\cG$, proves Lemma \ref{lem-cG-transitive}.} \end{exm}

-The proof of the following proposition is identical to the proof of Theorem 1.17 in \cite{BIP}.
+The proof of the following proposition is analogous to that of Theorem 1.17 in \cite{BIP}.

 \begin{prop} Let $(V, \xi)$ be a contact portable manifold.
-Then any conjugation-invariant norm on $\cG_c(V)$ or $\tcG_c(V)$ is bounded. \end{prop}
+Then any conjugation-invariant norm on $\cG(V)$ or $\tcG(V)$, which is bounded on a $C^1$-neighborhood of the identity, is bounded. \end{prop}